A Guide to New Zealand Wine Regions

 Our largest city, Auckland, is home to many of New Zealand’s biggest wine companies, including Villa Maria and Matua Valley.
 Auckland and the surrounding area have slow-draining clay soil and must contend with relatively high temperatures, humidity and rainfall.
 But New Zealand’s plucky wine growers are undeterred - their persistence has been rewarded with delightful Chardonnay, Merlot, Cabernet Sauvignon, Pinot Gris and Syrah all in successful production.

 Waiheke Island is classed as a sub-region of Auckland, but it’s one of our favourite places so we think it deserves its own region!
 Sitting just off the coast of Auckland in the beautiful Hauraki Gulf, Waiheke is a tranquil escape from the bustle of the city.
-Seemingly permanently sunny and eternally picturesque, Waiheke harbours many charming wineries that are worth writing home about.
-One such is Cable Bay where we enjoy lunch on the first day of our Sweet North tour.
+Seemingly permanently sunny and eternally picturesque, Waiheke harbours many charming wineries that are worth writing home about, such as Cable Bay.
 Set against the backdrop of a bright blue sea, the rolling green vineyards of Cable Bay produce award-winning wines to rival the views.
 They specialise in handcrafted wines using the finest fruit grown in two small-batch vineyards on the island itself, as well as further south in the Marlborough region.
 And if you enjoy a sweet treat, you might be interested to know that as well as wine, they’ve also recently started producing their own honey.
-It’s certainly a fitting way to kick-start your Sweet North trip!

 Gisborne is New Zealand’s third largest wine region and produces around 13% of the country’s wine, with Chardonnay accounting for over half of that.
 Located on the East Coast of the North Island, Gisborne’s rich soils, warm summers and mild winters make for ideal growing conditions, resulting in bumper crops; useful for companies wanting to produce a high volume of relatively low-cost wine.
 Largely a white wine region, Gisborne is best known for its fragrant, citrus fruit flavoured Chardonnay, as well as aromatic Gewurztraminer, Viognier and Pinot Gris.